 If you are selling as a non-tax resident, the buyer must hold back 3% of the selling price and pay it on to the tax authorities for your possible tax debt.
 If you sell at a loss, and your taxes in Spain are fully paid, you can reclaim all or some of the withheld tax.
 This is frequently referred to as the withholding tax.

 Spanish residents, aged over 65 years who are selling a property that they can prove has been their primary home for the last three years, are excluded from Capital Gains Tax.

 A more complicated and controversial tax is the plusvalía.
 Plusvalía is a municipal tax payable to the local Town Hall.
 It is based on the "official" increase of the value of the plot on which the property is built during your time of ownership.

 This is a controversial tax because the official value of land always rises in Spain, even when market values have dropped.
 Several Spanish courts have stated the way this tax is calculated is incorrect, primarily when the property is sold at a loss.
 It is expected that the Government will act to change this tax, though, at the time of writing (Spring 2020), the tax must still be paid.
 In some circumstances, it may be possible to request a refund in retrospect.
-However, success is certainly not guaranteed, and you should ask a lawyer's advice on the matter.
+However, success is certainly not guaranteed, and you should ask for a lawyer's advice.
 There are no age-related exceptions for plusvalía.

 Other Fees Associated with selling Spanish Property

 The costs of selling include your estate agency and lawyer's fees.
 Most agencies, including ours, charge for success only, So no sale – no fee.
 If you change your mind about selling and take the property off the market, you will pay nothing.
 Our fees are generally paid at the notary office at the time of the sale.
 To find out more about our fee structure, don't hesitate to get in touch with us.